MINIMUM REQUIREMENTS TO PLAY IN DIVISIONS TWO & BELOW

 The entrance(s) to the ground should be clearly signed, showing the name of the club.

-Seating for spectators should be in good condition.
+Any seating for spectators should be in good condition.

 Suitable measures should be taken to ensure that lost balls do not delay play.

-Covers, Drying Equipment & Rollers
+Covers, Drting Equipment & Rollers

 Where applicable the bar and surrounding area should have adequate facilities for players, supporters and families, including proper heating and seating arrangements.

 Where applicable the bar should be adequately staffed and open before the close of play.
+It is not mandatory to have bar facilities.

 Car Parking